SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 Masks, alongside patterns, are commonly used in WorldEdit commands.
 Unlike patterns, masks determine which blocks will be affected by commands, brushes, and so on.

-Aside from commands that take a mask as a parameter, like `/wedit:replace [mask] <pattern>`, you can also apply masks to individual brushes by using the `/wedit:mask` command, or you can apply a mask to all your WorldEdit actions globally with `/wedit:gmask`.
+Aside from commands that take a mask as a parameter, like `;replace [mask] <pattern>`, you can also apply masks to individual brushes by using the `;mask` command, or you can apply a mask to all your WorldEdit actions globally with `;gmask`.
 The global mask can also be set from the kit using the [Mask Picker](../kit.md#mask_picker).

 !!!
 Note

     Masks applied through different means will stack with each other.
-If you set your global mask with `/wedit:gmask dirt`, and then set a brush mask with `/wedit:mask stone`, that brush will not be able to modify any blocks at all!
+If you set your global mask with `;gmask dirt`, and then set a brush mask with `;mask stone`, that brush will not be able to modify any blocks at all!
 This is because the combined mask will only match blocks which are both stone and dirt!

 !!!
 Tip

-    You can clear your global mask by using `/wedit:gmask` again without arguments.
+    You can clear your global mask by using `;gmask` again without arguments.

 [TOC]